-Doctor of Nursing Practice (DNP)
+Doctor of Nursing Practice Program

 The Vanderbilt School of Nursing DNP experience offers:

-- Practice integration tailored to each student’s scholarly interests, with practice partners in health care agencies/organizations who support and facilitate the application of knowledge and skills from coursework to their practice settings.
+- Health care agencies/organizations who are practice partners and support applying knowledge and skills from coursework to their practice settings

 DNP Program Objectives